 If you already have a degree you may be able to enter nursing, midwifery or allied health professions more quickly through a postgraduate degree route.
 These degrees, sometimes only two years in length, are normally either Diploma or full Masters programmes.
 In certain professions these routes are very common.

-The Government plans to allow postgraduate pre-registration nursing, midwifery and allied health profession students access to standard student loans from 1 August 2018.
-This will bring funding arrangements in line with undergraduate pre-registration courses, including eligibility for the new student maintenance grant from September 2020.
+Postgraduate pre-registration nursing, midwifery and allied health profession students have had access to standard student loans since 2018.
+Funding arrangements are now in line with undergraduate pre-registration courses, including eligibility for the new student maintenance grant from September 2020.

-Students who have already taken out a student loan will still be access another loan to study these courses.
+Students who have already taken out a student loan are still able to access another loan to study these courses.
 This is not the standard postgraduate student loan but the same loan as that accessed by undergraduate students to cover tuition fees and support living costs.